heyysudarshan/heyysudarshan/readme.md

 #### Tools and IDEs

-Here are the tools and IDEs I use to build & test software.
+Here are the tools and IDEs I use to build and test software.

 <picture>
     <source media="(prefers-color-scheme: dark)" srcset="https://github.com/heyysudarshan/heyysudarshan/blob/main/assets/android-studio-logo-dark.svg" />